The U.S. Army Corps of Engineers has updated the Lucky Peak Master Plan

 Visit Lucky Peak Recreation to learn more about recreation opportunities at Lucky Peak.

-Working with the Corps, partners contribute greatly to management of Project resources.
-For instance, Idaho Fish and Game manages more than 2,800 acres of Lucky Peak Project lands as part of their 34,000 acre Boise River Wildlife Management Area.
-Idaho Parks and Recreation operates two of the three Lucky Peak State Park Units (Sandy Point and Spring Shores Marina) on lands under lease from the Corps.
-Finally, Ada County Parks and Waterways provides all of the floating docks at the four Corps-managed boat ramps and over 80 boat-in recreation sites scattered around the lake.
+Working with USACE, partners contribute greatly to management of Project resources.
+For instance, Idaho Fish and Game manages more than 2,800 acres of Lucky Peak Project lands as part of their 34,000-acre Boise River Wildlife Management Area.
+Idaho Parks and Recreation operates two of the three Lucky Peak State Park Units (Sandy Point and Spring Shores Marina) on lands under lease from USACE.
+Finally, Ada County Parks and Waterways provides all of the floating docks at the four USACE-managed boat ramps and over 80 boat-in recreation sites scattered around the lake.